-- Assess your current wage structure, especially for lower-wage employees, to ensure compliance with the planned minimum wage increase to €15 by 2026. - Prepare to support online works council meetings, elections, and union access, including secure digital platforms and data protection measures. - Review internal policies and shift schedules to accommodate a potential shift from daily to weekly working time limits and prepare for simplified electronic timekeeping.

-- Track developments in collective bargaining law (Bundestariftreuegesetz) and ensure your company's public contract bids comply with new collective agreement requirements. - Audit and digitize HR documentation and contract management processes, ensuring readiness for "text form" contracts and streamlined reporting requirements.
+- Assess your current wage structure, especially for lower-wage employees, to ensure compliance with the planned minimum wage increase to \in 15 by 2026. - Prepare to support online works council meetings, elections, and union access, including secure digital platforms and data protection measures. - Review internal policies and shift schedules to accommodate a potential shift from daily to ٠ weekly working time limits and prepare for simplified electronic timekeeping. - Track developments in collective bargaining law (Bundestariftreuegesetz) and ensure your ٠ company's public contract bids comply with new collective agreement requirements. - Audit and digitize HR documentation and contract management processes, ensuring readiness for "taxt form" contracts and streamlined reporting requirements for text form contracts and streamtined reporting requirements.